couchbase/couchbase-lite-core/README.md

 From 2013 to 2015 BLIP was used experimentally as the substrate for a new replication protocol in Couchbase Mobile, but this didn't appear as a feature in a release.
 In the process, the protocol was updated slightly to resolve some issues with flow-control.

-In 2017 the BLIP-based replication protocol is being used in Couchbase Lite 2.0 and Sync Gateway 1.5, both scheduled to be released late in the year.
+In 2017 the BLIP-based replication protocol is being used in Couchbase Lite 2.0 and Sync Gateway 1.5.

+In January 2018 the protocol was updated to version 3, which is (unfortunately) incompatible with version 2.
+This implementation and the Go one have both been updated to version 3.

 [WEBSOCKET]: http://www.websocket.org